 They told me that by making a few simple lifestyle updates — and bringing just a little more awareness to what was going on their plate — they’ve landed on a way of eating that makes them look and feel great.

 I was thrilled!
-I love hearing that simple strategies bring great results, as that’s my philosophy through and through.
+I love hearing about simple strategies that bring great results, as that’s my philosophy through and through.

 Yet as we chatted more about food, our conversation revealed a challenge that my friends had been facing.
 It was something that I’m also intimately familiar with and it rings true for many friends and clients who have chosen to shake things up in the healthy living department.